DVM Admissions FAQ

 We evaluate all applicants on the same criteria no matter what college they have attended.
 Each cycle we receive more applications from NC State than any other school.
 Therefore, we admit and deny more applicants from NC State than any other school.
-As point of fact, roughly 38% of our students are NC State graduates.
+As point of fact, roughly 38% of our students received undergraduate degrees from NC State.

 What are the GRE and GPA minimum requirements?
 What is NC State’s ETS reporting code?

 Click here for information regarding GRE and GPA requirements.
 The ETS CEEB code for NC State University is 5496.